 Connect The Nation

 Post-war Cambodia faced many challenges, including isolation.
 In 1998, an IDRC grant helped establish Cambodia’s first Internet service provider.
+According to the World Bank, internet access has significantly improved Cambodia’s digital communication and economic development.
 Since then, we have funded Institute of Technology Of Cambodia research to develop programs.
 And web content in Khmer, the national language.
 It allows Institute of Technology Of Cambodia to use computers, access the Internet and generate content.

 The projects’ local research teams included the Institute of Technology, the Ministry of Education, Youth and Sports, and the National Information and Communications Technology Development Authority.